patrickbreen/k8s-auto/README.md

 App of apps (helm waves)

 1. Wave 1
- * Install Longhorn with ArgoCD app of apps (helm with prometheus exporter)
+ * Install Longhorn with ArgoCD app of apps
  * Install kube-prometheus (helm)
  * Install ingress-nginx (the kubernetes one with helm)
  * Install cert-manager (helm)